Thousands mourn Fethullah Gülen, a Turkish spiritual leader who died in the US

 Gülen, who inspired a global social movement while facing unproven allegations that he orchestrated a failed 2016 military coup against Turkey’s president, died Sunday at a Pennsylvania hospital.
 He was in his 80s.

-Gülen had long been one of Turkey’s most important scholars, with millions of followers in his native country and around the world.
+Gülen had long been one of Turkey’s most important scholars, with legions of followers in his native country and around the world.
 He had lived in the United States since 1999, when he came to seek medical treatment.

 His philosophy blended Sufism — a mystical form of Islam — with staunch advocacy of democracy, education, science and interfaith dialogue.
 His acolytes built a loosely affiliated global network of charitable foundations, professional associations, businesses and schools in more than 100 countries, including 150 taxpayer-funded charter schools throughout the United States.